red-sayed/2layerDiffieHellman/README.md

 /h*b \/  |_____/h*a\ - 4 Step.
 We're exchanging them.
 \___/          \___/
  _|_            _|_
 /hab\          /hab\ - 5 Step.
-Mixing again with secret keys and that will be THE BASE NUM.
+Mixing again with secret keys and that will be THE SHARED SECRET.
 \___/          \___/

 Shared key = hab
 ----------
 ```

+So, as you can see, that looks like a doubled _DiffieHellman_, and yeah, it is, but now, our _base num_ is hidden, and this _DH_ is ~x2 more secure(see at standards and tests).